MATLAB

 pmode lab2client x 2 xc

-Similiarly, to copy the variable xc on the client to the variable on Lab 2, use:
+Similarly, to copy the variable xc on the local cline to the variable on "lab2", use:

 pmode client2lab xc 2 x

-You can perform plotting and all other operations from inside PCW.
+You can perform plotting and other operations from inside the PCW.

-You can distribute values among workers as well.
-For example, to distribute the array among workers, use:
+You can also distribute values among workers.
+FOr example, to distribute the array x among workers, use:

 codistributed(x,'convert')

-Use numlabs, labindex, labSend, labReceive, labProbe, labBroadcast, labBarrier functions similar to MPI commands for parallelizing.
-Please refer to MATLAB manual for a full discussion of commands.
-Entering the following command in the PCW will end the session and release the licenses for other users:
+Use the numlabs, labindex, labSend, labreceive, labProbe, labBroadcast, labBarrier functions similar to MPI commands for parallelizing.
+Refer to the MATLAB Manual for a full list of commands.

 parpool